GLENN GUILBEAU, Tiger Rag Editor

 Great for Heupel, who told the Iamaleavas what they can do.
 Only problem was it left him without a quarterback, other than redshirt freshman Jake Merklinger, who completed 6 of 9 for 48 yards last season.

-Serves Tennessee right, though, because it should have received major sanctions from the NCAA for the way it got Iamaleava in the first place.
-But the Tennessee attorney general with an assist from the Virginia attorney general and a court ruling took advantage of the trending and often misplaced hate of the NCAA and stopped an NCAA investigation.
+Serves Tennessee right, though, because it should have received major sanctions from the NCAA for the way it got Iamaleava in the first place in 2022.
+But the Tennessee attorney general with an assist from the Virginia attorney general and a silly court ruling took advantage of the trending and often misplaced hate of the NCAA and stopped an NCAA investigation.
 And let everyone go free.

-So, Heupel noticed that UCLA has a new incoming quarterback named Iamaleava and got UCLA’s projected starting quarterback pre-Iamaleava to transfer to him.
+I guess Heupel could sue.
+That’s the popular thing to do in America, regardless of the merits of the case.
+But it takes too long.
+So, Heupel went into desperation mode and noticed that UCLA has a new incoming quarterback named Iamaleava and got UCLA’s projected starting quarterback pre-Iamaleava to transfer to him.
 That is senior Joey Aguilar, who was Appalachian State’s starter in 2023 and ’24 and had transferred to UCLA last December.
 Before that, he played at a place called Diablo Valley in 2021 and ’22.
 And he doesn’t get to Knoxville until June.

 Coming out of high school, Aguilar would have never been recruited by Tennessee.
 He wasn’t even ranked.
 In this portal age, major programs often take a transfer from a lesser program that it would have never recruited out of high school in the first place.
 Ah, the magic of the NCAA Backup Portal.
 At least, Tennessee got him at a $1.2 million discount.

-What a joke college football has become.
-Its rush to start NIL and the immediate Transfer Portal at the same time in 2021 created the Curious Case of Nico Iamaleava.
+What a joke college athletics has become because of lost lawsuits.
+The NCAA’s rushed rush to start NIL and the immediate Transfer Portal at the same time in 2021 out of fear of more lost lawsuits created the Curious Case of Nico Iamaleava.

 Iamaleava asking for $4 million from Tennessee is as ridiculous as another Naked Gun sequel.
 He finished No. 57 in passing yards last season with 2,616 and No. 42 in TD passes with 19.
 LSU’s Garrett Nussmeier, meanwhile, was fifth in passing yards with 4,052 and No. 10 in TD passes with 29.